 - Each school and/or grade level has time designated as uninterrupted time.
-During this time the school protects instructional time by ensuring classes are not interrupted with announcements or messages from home. - When you have messages, materials, lunch money, etc., please bring them to the school office, and the school will relay these to the classroom. - Please try to schedule appointments outside of the instructional day.
+During this time the school protects instructional time by ensuring classes are not interrupted with announcements or messages from home. - When you have messages, materials, lunch money, etc., please bring them to the school office, and the school will relay these to the classroom. - Appointments are to be scheduled outside of the instructional day.